Beverly Hills

 Beverly Hills displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Beverly Hills' dwellings, as per the latest Census data, consisted of 66.7% houses and 33.3% other types such as semi-detached homes, apartments, and 'other' dwellings.
-This compares to Sydney metropolitan area's 55.9% houses and 44.1% other dwellings.
-Home ownership in Beverly Hills stood at 38.1%, with mortgaged properties accounting for 31.1% and rented dwellings making up 30.8%.
-The median monthly mortgage repayment in the area was $2,500, surpassing Sydney metro's average of $2,427.
-The median weekly rent figure was recorded at $460, slightly higher than Sydney metro's $470.
-Nationally, Beverly Hills' mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Beverly Hills' dwelling structures, as per the latest Census, consisted of 66.7% houses and 33.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 55.9% houses and 44.1% other dwellings.
+Home ownership in Beverly Hills stood at 38.1%, with mortgaged dwellings at 31.1% and rented ones at 30.8%.
+The median monthly mortgage repayment was $2,500, exceeding the Sydney metro average of $2,427.
+The median weekly rent in Beverly Hills was $460, slightly higher than Sydney metro's $470.
+Nationally, Beverly Hills' mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing